 Skip to main content

-There’s a reason that chicken is the most popular meat in America.
-Fried, broiled, sauteéd, poached, braised, or boiled, it remains delicious.
-Roasting chicken is one of the more ancient forms of cooking chicken that is still utilized today.
-If you think back to when man first started cooking the bountiful birds, they didn’t have boiling pots or sauté pans, just some sticks and an open fire.
-This radiant heat form of cooking is today more widely know as rotisserie.
+There’s a reason chicken is the most popular meat in America.
+Whether fried, broiled, sauteed, poached, braised, or boiled, it remains delicious.
+Roasting chicken is one of the more ancient forms of cooking chicken that is still used today.
+When man first started cooking the bountiful birds, they didn’t have boiling pots or saute pans, just some sticks and an open fire.
+This radiant heat form of cooking is today more widely known as rotisserie.

-Roasting your chicken over an open fire is still a perfectly acceptable method of preparing your poultry.
+How to roast a chicken is commonly answered by roasting it over an open fire, which is still a perfectly acceptable method of preparing your poultry.
 But it’s now most commonly done in an oven with dry heat.
 If you prefer calling cooking in the oven baking, that’s fine since the terms baked and roasted are often used interchangeably.
 However, if you want to split hairs, the term baking typically implies some other sort of carb-based ingredients, such as breading.
 Think classic shake and bake.
 With roasting, it’s typically just the meat and some seasonings or perhaps a glaze.

 If you plan to roast your chicken in the oven, you have some options for the vessel in which you cook it.
-A classic roasting pan is suggested, but you can use a large cast-iron skillet, sauté pan, baking dish, or even a pie plate.
+A classic roasting pan is suggested, but you can use a large cast-iron skillet, saute pan, baking dish, or even a pie plate.
 You just want to make sure it’s deep enough to contain all the juices from the chicken.

 Even though roasting most commonly occurs in an oven, you can use many other appliances such as a grill, electric skillet, Instant Pot, or even a large air fryer.
 The most crucial factors for cooking a classic roasted chicken are the following four things.